-- inadequate information and education, coupled with the fact that many methods for reducing GHG emissions require personal changes to behavior; - lack of municipal capacity and resources to dedicate to climate-related issues; - quantity of private and public infrastructure at risk; - heavy reliance on personal vehicles, with limited public transportation options; - Image: Second state of the second - the need for more unified and coordinated efforts to advocate for action.
+- inadequate information and education, coupled with the fact that many methods for reducing GHG emissions require personal changes to behavior; - lack of municipal capacity and resources to dedicate to climate-related issues; - quantity of private and public infrastructure at risk; - heavy reliance on personal vehicles, with limited public transportation options; - costs associated with adaptation and mitigation actions and the need to better understand their fiscal and economic impacts; and - the need for more unified and coordinated efforts to advocate for action.

 Participants suggested that providing data and information that reflects the magnitude of the challenge in a format easily understood by the general public, and developing communications strategies for the variety of stakeholders that need to better understand climate change issues and potential solutions is key to addressing barriers associated with implementation of climate actions.
 OPPORTUNITIES Stakeholders were asked to consider how a regional effort could leverage and coordinate with activities already underway.
 They were also asked to offer thoughts on the greatest opportunities for local and regional impact.
-Opportunities for education and engagement were identified in each of the subregional etings.
+Opportunities for education and engagement were identified in each of the subregional meetings.
 Participants noted that youth interest in climate change presented an opportunity to engage students in climaterelated planning and implementation of actions.
 They identified the range of data and information available on climate change and its impacts, and opportunities CLIMATE COMMUNICATIONS FRAMEWORK Stakeholders throughout the Climate Initiative and Climate Action Plan development process identified the need for better information and uniform communications on climate change and actions to mitigate its causes and adapt to its impacts.
 To fill this gap, Commission staff produced a Climate Communications Framework with input from stakeholders.
 The framework will help communicators and educators raise broad awareness of community and individual responsibilities related to Cape Cod's changing climate, integrating equity into implementation and increasing engagement on climate issues. at the state level to fund collection of additional information.
 They also noted that when sharing information on various mitigation and adaptation actions, there is an opportunity to identify co-benefits that may be unrelated to climate change, but important to an individual's financial outlook or personal values.
 Several other themes emerged, including opportunities to: